Adam Darius

-Adam Darius (10 May 1930 – 3 December 2017) was a Turkish origin American dancer, mime artist, writer and choreographer.
+Adam Darius (né Hervey Krepnitz, 10 May 1930 – 3 December 2017) was a Turkish origin American dancer, mime artist, writer and choreographer.
 As a performer, he appeared in over 86 countries across six continents.
 As a writer, he published 19 books and wrote 22 plays.

 In a program devoted to his career, the BBC World Service described him as "one of the most exceptional talents of the 20th century".

 Biography

 Adam Darius was born in Manhattan, New York City, into a family of Turkish and Russian ancestry.

 Ballet career

 Adam Darius began his ballet and contemporary dance training in 1945, at the age of 14, and went on to study with, among others, Anatole Oboukhov, George Goncharov, Olga Preobrajenska and José Limón.

 His professional career began in 1946 with appearances at New York's Metropolitan Opera House, and then with numerous ballet companies including Britain's International Ballet (1953), Canada's Royal Winnipeg Ballet (1954), and Denmark's Scandinavian Ballet (1962).
 He was also choreographer of the Israel National Opera (1963–1964), where he choreographed four operas for opera star Plácido Domingo; (Don Giovanni, Carmen, La Traviata and The Pearl Fishers, all of which premièred at the Israel National Opera in Tel-Aviv in 1963).
 From 1964–1966, Adam Darius was the director of his own company, the Israeli Ballet.